intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 ### 7.1.2.1 Load Model in Low Precision

-A popular open-source LLM [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) is chosen to illustrate the process of model finetuning.
+A popular open-source LLM [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) is chosen to illustrate the process of QLoRA Finetuning.

 > **Note**
 >